 Mike joined Radford University in August, 1985 as Associate Dean of Students serving under Dean Bonnie Hurlburt, for whom the Student Center is named.
 In 1994, he became RU’s first director of the New Student Programs office, a move designed to be more intentional in setting up a comprehensive array of support services for first year students.
 In the past 18 years, Mike has coordinated programs such as orientation (Quest), first year experience (UNIV100, Success Starts Here, Core Connections) and other university retention efforts.

-Debbie's been at Radford for 19 years and with New Student Programs for 17.
+Debbie has been at Radford for over 20 years and with New Student Programs for more than 17 years.
 She keeps everyone on their toes, and has a list for everything.
 Debbie handles all of the purchasing and personnel paperwork, not only for NSP but the Learning Assistance and Resource Center as well.
 Debbie is also a lover of all animals big and small but especially dogs.